Delay Parameter Selection in Permutation Entropy Using Topological Data Analysis: Abstract

 \section{Abstract}

-Permutation Entropy (PE) is a powerful tool for quantifying the predictability of a sequence which includes measuring the regularity of a time series.
-Despite its successful application in a variety of scientific domains, PE requires a judicious choice of the delay parameter $\tau$.
-While another parameter of interest in PE is the motif dimension $n$, Typically $n$ is selected between $4$ and $8$ with $5$ or $6$ giving optimal results for the majority of systems.
-Therefore, in this work we focus solely on choosing the delay parameter.
+Permutation Entropy (PE) is a powerful tool for quantifying the complexity of a signal which includes measuring the regularity of a time series.
+Additionally, outside of entropy and information theory, permutations have recently been leveraged as a graph representation, which opens the door for graph theory tools and analysis.
+Despite the successful application of permutations in a variety of scientific domains, permutations requires a judicious choice of the delay parameter $\tau$ and dimension $n$.
+However, $n$ is typically selected within an accepted range giving optimal results for the majority of systems.
+Therefore, in this work we focus on choosing the delay parameter, while giving some general guidance on the appropriate selection of $n$ based on a statistical analysis of the permutation distribution.
 Selecting $\tau$ is often accomplished using trial and error guided by the expertise of domain scientists.
-However, in this paper, we show that persistent homology, the flag ship tool from Topological Data Analysis (TDA) toolset, provides an approach for the automatic selection of $\tau$.
-We evaluate the successful identification of a suitable $\tau$ from our TDA-based approach by comparing our results to a variety of examples in published literature.
+However, in this paper, we show how persistent homology, a commonly used tool from Topological Data Analysis (TDA), provides methods for the automatic selection of $\tau$.
+We evaluate the successful identification of a suitable $\tau$ from our TDA-based approach by comparing our results to both expert suggested parameters from published literature and optimized parameters (if possible) for a wide variety of dynamical systems.